Chairman, TBWA\MEDIA ARTS LAB

-Global Director of Media Arts, TBWA\Worldwide
+Director of Media Arts, TBWA\Worldwide

-Lee believes advertising is art—media art.
-As he says, “It must make you feel something.
-It can make you laugh or cry or surprise you or inform you, but you must want to watch it.”
+“I think if it’s good it will make you feel something.
+It can make you laugh or cry, it can surprise you or inform you, it can create curiosity or inspire trust.
+But you will want to watch it.”

-Whether it’s the famous “1984”commercial introducing Apple’s Macintosh, or the crazy Energizer bunny still going and going, or Refreshing the World with Pepsi, or the celebration of sport in the adidas “Impossible Is Nothing” campaign, or the love you can feel for dogs in Pedigree’s “Dogs Rule” campaign, or asking “What’s G” for Gatorade, all of this is work people want to watch.
+Whether it’s the famous “1984”commercial for Apple”s Macintosh, or the crazy Energizer Bunny that keeps going and going.
+Refreshing the world with Pepsi, or celebrating the world of sport for adidas with the Impossible is Nothing campaign.
+The love you feel for dogs in Pedigree’s Dogs Rule campaign to asking What’s G for Gatorade, it’s all work people want to watch.

-And perhaps there’s no better example of Lee’s impact in the industry than his 30-plus-year partnership with Steve Jobs.
+And perhaps there’s no better example of Lee’s impact in the industry than his 30+year partnership with Steve Jobs.
 They created the now famous work for the rebirth of Apple in 1997.
-It used walls, pages and films that recognized those who “Think Different.”
-And, during the past decade, he helped orchestrate Apple’s move into music with iPod and iTunes through the celebrated “Silhouettes” campaign, into phones with the category-redefining iPhone and then creating the “campaign of the decade” — “Mac vs PC,” — before last year forging a whole new category with iPad.
+It used walls, pages and films that recognized those who “Think different.”
+And, during the past 15 years he helped orchestrate Apple’s move into music with iPod & iTunes with the celebrated silhouettes campaign, into phones with the category re-defining iPhone and then creating the 'campaign of the decade' Mac vs PC, before forging a whole new category with iPad.

 Lee continues to find the business fun and challenging.
 He believes we are at the beginning of the most exciting time the “advertising” business has ever seen.
-While lots of people are talking about the challenge of the multimedia future, he believes it is the biggest opportunity for creative minds since the first Creative Revolution of the 1960s.
+While lots of people are talking about the challenge of the multi-media future, he believes it is the biggest opportunity for creative minds since the first Creative Revolution of the 1960s.

-“Today everything can be considered media,” Lee says.
-“The Internet has changed the way people interact with brands.
+Lee believes that “today everything can be considered media.
+The Internet has changed the way people interact with brands.
 If you like a brand, you can seek it out.
 If you don’t like a brand, you can criticize it publicly.
 So everything a brand does must tell its story in a disruptive and artful way.
 Then people will decide whether they like your brand or will ignore it.”